sesam-community/msoft-planner/README.md

 ## After having hosted the service on docker.

-1. Make a temporary system in Sesam as shown below :
+1. Make a system in Sesam as shown below :
     ```
     {
       "_id": "planner-connector",